stimulusreflex/cable_ready/docs/guide/broadcasting-to-resources.md

 ```
 :::

-... you can run `rails g channel users` to create a UsersChannel.
+... you can run `rails generate channel users` to create a UsersChannel.

 Set up UsersChannel to `stream_for` `current_user`: